willclarkson/lsstScratchWIC/README.md

 rerunning the metrics (i.e. set topDir and skip past the subsection running the metrics).

-For the baseline and PanSTARRs-like surveys respectively, below is the name-change (for more, including small changes to column definitions, see http://lsst.org/scientists/simulations/opsim/opsim-v335-benchmark-surveys):
+For the baseline and PanSTARRS-like surveys respectively, below is the name-change (for more, including small changes to column definitions, see http://lsst.org/scientists/simulations/opsim/opsim-v335-benchmark-surveys):
 * Baseline strategy: **enigma_1189** --> **minion_1016**
 * PanSTARRS-like: **ops2_1092** --> **minion_1020**